mcstaiano/ITALERT/README.md

 ---
 **Paper**:
-*ITALERT: Assessing the Quality of LLMs and NMT in Translating Italian Emergency Response Text*
+Staiano, M. C., Han, L., Monti, J., & Chiusaroli, F. (2025).
+ITALERT: Assessing the quality of LLMs and NMT in translating Italian emergency response text.
+In Proceedings of the 20th Machine Translation Summit, Translator and Users Track.
+Geneva, Switzerland.

-**Authors**:
-Maria Carmen Staiano, Lifeng Han, Johanna Monti, and Francesca Chiusaroli

-**Conference**:
-*20th Machine Translation Summit: Translator and Users Track*, Geneva, Switzerland.